matthew-millard/readme-wizard/README.md

 ## Tests

 The applications' tests use the JavaScript testing framework Jest.
+To run the tests enter the command "npm test"  in the terminal.

 ## License